MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/welch-testfunction.md

 From [Wikipedia](https://en.wikipedia.org/wiki/Welch%27s_t-test):

-In statistics, Welch's t-test, or unequal variances t-test, is a two-sample location test that's used to test the hypothesis that two populations have equal means.
-Welch's t-test is an adaptation of Student's t-test.
-It's derived with the help of Student's t-test and is more reliable when the two samples have unequal variances and unequal sample sizes.
-These tests are often referred to as "unpaired" or "independent samples" t-tests, since they're typically applied when the statistical units underlying the two samples being compared are non-overlapping.
+In statistics, Welch's t-test is a two-sample location test that's used to test the hypothesis that two populations have equal means.
+Welch's t-test is an adaptation of Student's t-test, and is more reliable when the two samples have unequal variances and unequal sample sizes.
+These tests are often referred to as "unpaired" or "independent samples" t-tests.
+The tests are typically applied when the statistical units underlying the two samples being compared are non-overlapping.
 Welch's t-test is less popular than Student's t-test, and may be less familiar to readers.
-A more informative name is "Welch's unequal variances t-test", or "unequal variances t-test", for brevity.
+The test is also called "Welch's unequal variances t-test", or "unequal variances t-test".